Craft-Circle/craft_circle_be/docs/graphql/mutations.md

 <br>

 <a id="edit-user">**editUser**</a><br>
-* Will allow a user in the database*
+*Will allow a `User` to edit their specific attributes in the database*
 * Example Mutation
 ```graph
 mutation {